IngMichaelMayr/arch-app-install-script/README.md

 ## Files needed
 Define a JSON File named packages.json and insert the applications you want to be installed via pacman or flatpak.

-NOTE:
+> NOTE:
-A "global" group is required.
+> A "global" group is required.
 It can stay empty, but must be defined!
-If you want to use flatpak for installation, please ensure that it is contained in the JSON File at the top in one of the installation groups.
+> If you want to use flatpak for installation, please ensure that it is contained in the JSON File at the top in one of the installation groups.

 ## Useage
 Start installation process with `python install-packages.py` Enter password if needed and enjoy the show!

+**The name of the other groups can be defined in any way, the only limitation is set by JSON naming conventions**